 It is important to note that not all root canal treatments are failures and have infections.
 Many infected teeth are successfully treated with root canals and have functioned for years without infection.
 Modern Cat Scans now can tell us which root canals are failing and then the patient can decide whether to retreat the tooth or to extract it.
 Extracting all root canal teeth has far reaching consequences and may lead many to becoming dental cripples.
 Each situation must be evaluated on an individual basis and a detailed discussion about the pros and cons of removing teeth is owed to each patient so that the patient has a clear understanding of the consequences of their choice.

 Yes, I am a New Orleans TMJ dentist that has studied the chewing system and its effect on the quality of patients’ lives.
 I am amazed at how many different ways this malady can manifest itself among my patients.
-There is a best place for the jaw joints to be and when the muscles cannot position the joints in that place because the teeth don’t fit together there, a myriad of symptoms can ensue…headaches, neck aches, ringing of the ears, popping noises in front of the ears, loss of hearing, vertigo (loss of balance), severe wear of the teeth, erosions at the necks of the teeth, splitting of teeth, loosening of teeth, large bony growths around the teeth, and many more.
+There is the best place for the jaw joints to be and when the muscles cannot position the joints in that place because the teeth don’t fit together there, a myriad of symptoms can ensue…headaches, neck aches, ringing of the ears, popping noises in front of the ears, loss of hearing, vertigo (loss of balance), severe wear of the teeth, erosions at the necks of the teeth, splitting of teeth, loosening of teeth, large bony growths around the teeth, and many more.

 As a New Orleans TMJ dentist, I have found that the key is a clear diagnosis of what is going on within the chewing system and what seems to be the cause of the disharmony.